 UCM students and employees must provide immunization documentation against measles, mumps, rubella as well as a negative history for active tuberculosis (TB).
 Open the Immunization Policy accordion below to learn more.

-This handy guide can help you decide where to head after hours when you need medical care.
+This handy Guide to Express Care vs Emergency Care from Western Missouri Medical Center can help you decide where to head after hours when you need medical care.

 For emergency ambulance response to serious injuries or illnesses, call 911 from any campus phone.
 Public Safety will dispatch an officer to the scene and notify Johnson County ambulance to respond.
 You can also call 911 from your cell phone.